Solar panels being installed on a roof by workers in hard hats.

 Packaging

 Packaging shall comply with Environmental Conservation Law section 37-0205.
-Packaging shall not contain inks, dyes, pigments, adhesives, stabilizers, or any other additives to which any lead, cadmium, mercury, or hexavalent chromium is intentionally added or contain incidental concentrations of lead, cadmium, mercury or hexavalent chromium which together are greater than 100 parts per million by weight (0.01%).
+Packaging shall not contain inks, dyes, pigments, adhesives, stabilizers, or any other additives to which any lead, cadmium, mercury, or hexavalent chromium is intentionally added or contain incidental concentrations of lead, cadmium, mercury, or hexavalent chromium which together are greater than 100 parts per million by weight (0.01%).

-New York State encourages affected entities to adopt the following in order of preference when purchasing items that come in packaging:
+New York State encourages Affected Entities to adopt the following in order of preference when purchasing items that come in packaging:

 • Items that do not need packaging, or the packaging is part of the product.